snakey1980/githubpages/content/posts/secret-santa.md

      1000000 players took   1822ms and performed 2 shuffles
     10000000 players took 158218ms and performed 6 shuffles

 We don't have to shuffle more, but shuffling itself takes longer as we add players.
-So the lack of shuffling suggests that derangements remain fairly common even as the number of permutations goes through the roof (there are n! permutations of n elements).
+So the lack of extra shuffling suggests that chances of hitting a derangement remain about the same even as the number of permutations goes through the roof (there are n! permutations of n elements).
 [It turns out](https://en.wikipedia.org/wiki/Derangement#Limit_of_ratio_of_derangement_to_permutation_as_n_approaches_.E2.88.9E) that the ratio of permutations to derangements ends up approximately 1/e.

 #### Cycles